 A change of seasons means it is time to get our closets reorganized!
 This week, I’ll be working on this and wanted to share How to Switch Over Your Closet for the Season.
-I have recently put out some fall style related posts that you might like such as How to Transition Summer Favorites to Fall , The Best Color For Fall Transition: Army Green and Fall Style with Neiman Marcus.
+I have recently put out some spring style related posts that you might like such as 21 Spring Dresses for Easter and Beyond, How to Style Neutrals for Spring, and March Favorites Under $150.
 I think you will find them helpful as you go through all your items and figure out what you might need to replace or change up!

 I have put together tips to help with switching out your closet as the season changes.
 It is my goal to get this done in my own closet in the next week or two so that I can take you along on Instagram Stories, as well.
 In the past, I have done an Instagram Q&A with Tonia Tomlin on getting my closet organized on the Stories Highlights so you can watch them at any time.
 So many of you said that was so helpful!
 You can also see the full closet reveal here.

 I’m also going to apply these tips to my girls closets as well.
 They are definitely old enough to help with the task and it is another great learning opportunity.
 A mothers work they say is never done 🙂